Rohit misses CSK game due to hamstring injury | Sports-Games

 Rohit misses CSK game due to hamstring injury

-In a statement issued before the CSK game, Mumbai Indians said, "Rohit Sharma has suffered left leg hamstring strain during Mumbai Indians' last outing."
+In a statement issued before the CSK game here, the franchise said, "Rohit Sharma has suffered left leg hamstring strain during Mumbai Indians' last outing."
 "Rohit has made good progress over last four days, while the management is taking one day at a time monitoring the recovery process in consultancy with BCCI," the statement added.
 Veteran Kieron Pollard took over the leadership duties from Rohit.

 "Rohit has been advised rest for the match against CSK.
 Kieron Pollard will lead the team tonight," the statement added.
 Defending champions Mumbai Indians are on course for making the play-offs.
 Their next game is on Sunday.